-The new nonprofit organization set up by Facebook in Geneva hopes to have FINMA oversee its new payment system and has submitted a request for a ruling to clarify the regulatory status both of the Libra Association and the Libra coin, according to a statement touting the proposed “global l0w-friction high-security payment system” as a means of empowering billions of people.
+The new nonprofit organization set up by Facebook in Geneva hopes to have FINMA oversee its new payment system.
+It asked for a ruling to clarify the status of the association and Libra coin, according to a statement touting the "global l0w-friction high-security payment system" as a means of empowering billions of people.

-“The choice of Switzerland as the home for the newly established Libra Association,” it said, “which when fully developed will have a diverse group of member organizations spanning technology, financial services, social impact organizations and venture capital, among others, harnesses Switzerland’s role as a nucleus for international organizations.”
+"The choice of Switzerland as the home for the newly established Libra Association — which when fully developed, will have a diverse group of member organizations spanning technology, financial services, social impact organizations and venture capital, among others — harnesses Switzerland’s role as a nucleus for international organizations," it said.

-But in an indication of just how much concern the Facebook cryptocurrency project has sparked among international financial and banking circles, the Swiss financial regulator not only confirmed it had received the Libra Association’s request but also, and unusually, released what it called “an initial indication” of how it would use relevant Swiss regulations to examine the Libra Association’s request.
+But in an indication of just how much concern there is about the project among financial and banking circles, the Swiss financial regulator confirmed that it had received the Libra Association's request and, in an unusual move, released "an initial indication" of how it might examine the Libra Association's request.

 "A necessary condition for being granted a license as a payment system would be that the returns and risks associated with the management of the reserve were borne entirely by the Libra Association and not – as in the case of a fund provider – by the 'stable coin' holders," FINMA said in a statement.

-But while such requests for a legal assessment or ruling are standard practice, particularly for innovative projects, FINMA said, the scope of the project has implications far beyond Swiss borders.
+While such requests for a legal assessment or ruling are standard practice, FINMA said, the scope of the project has implications far beyond Swiss borders.
 So-called stable coins hold foreign currency reserves.

-“The planned international scope of the project requires an internationally coordinated approach,” the Swiss financial regulator said.
-“In particular, the definition of requirements for managing the reserve, and the governance around it, as well as for combating money laundering should be developed in international coordination.”
+"The planned international scope of the project requires an internationally coordinated approach," the Swiss regulator said.
+"In particular, the definition of requirements for managing the reserve, and the governance around it, as well as for combating money laundering, should be developed in international coordination."

-Regulators and politicians around the world, notably including a delegation of U.S. Congress members that recently visited Switzerland, have expressed worries and misgivings about the project’s impacts on the global monetary system.
-Last week, the Swiss National Bank warned that the price stability of cryptocurrencies could be at risk if they are pegged to foreign currencies.
+Regulators and politicians globally, including a recent delegation of U.S. Congress members to Switzerland, have expressed misgivings about the project's potential impacts on the global monetary system.
+Last week, the Swiss National Bank warned that the price stability of cryptocurrencies could be at risk if pegged to foreign currencies.

 More supervision likely